-Our next baptism is April 23rd at 9:30 and 11:30.
-You must attend one of the class times listed below.
+Our next baptism is September 10.
+Please attend one of the class times listed below.

 “Who should be baptized?“